 Today’s Reading: Joshua 7-24

 A covenant is a formal or serious agreement between two people or two parties.
-God had entered into a covenant RELATIONSHIP with the people of Israel.
 The agreement was that the people of Israel would obey God out of love for Him and He would be with them and bless them.
 If they chose disobedience, there would be curses instead.
-God affirmed to Joshua that his success was dependent on listening obediently to God for his every move.

 Unaware of this hidden sin, Joshua led a group of 3000 warriors to the next town, but they were defeated and lost 36 of their men.
-God’s people were so confident that God would bless them and give them victory, yet God did not work as they expected.
-The people were paralyzed with fear at this turn of events and their courage melted away.
-They tore their clothes in dismay and bowed down to the ground asking God “Why?”
+The people were so confident that God would bless them and give them victory, yet God did not work as they expected.
+They were paralyzed with fear at this turn of events and their courage melted away.
+They tore their clothes in dismay and bowed down to the ground asking God, “Why?”

 Now that the sin was confessed and taken care of, God renewed His covenant and helped the Israelites find victory of the town of Ai, wiping out everyone and everything.
-Joshua took the time to read the blessing and curses laid out in God’s covenant, reminding the people of the importance of obeying God (8:34-35).
 In spite of this renewed covenant, the people of Israel still had a lesson to learn.
 They made a decision and entered into a peace treaty with the Gibeonites without consulting the Lord (9:14).
 Their foolishness, like that of Achan’s, reaped negative consequences.

 “Don’t ever be afraid or discouraged,” Joshua told his men.
 “BE STRONG AND COURAGEOUS, for the Lord is going to do this…” – Joshua 10:25